hirosystems/docs/docs/tutorials/managing-accounts.md

 :::

-Assuming the faucet transaction was successfull, you can review the account history.
+Assuming the faucet transaction was successful, you can review the account history.
 We are expecting at least one transaction to show up in the account history.

 ```js
 async function getAccountTransactions() {